Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1l

+- Changed slider conditions to only use min and max, even if they are equal.
+- Changed condition printing to print min and max instead of value, if applicable.

 ### v2.1.1k